Mistakes To Avoid With Excess And Obsolete (E&O) Stock

 Here are 10 mistakes to avoid.

-1. Waiting until after year-end
+1. Waiting until financial year-end

 When maximising return from E&O stock, time is of the essence.
-A common mistake we see at Component Sense is electronic manufacturers ignoring their excess until the end of the year when they need to plug a financial hole.
+A common mistake we see at Component Sense is electronic manufacturers ignoring their excess until the end of the fiscal year when they need to plug a financial hole.
 Good things take time, and while we can often redistribute components for customers in a hurry, allowing more time will lead to a more significant return.

 Headshot of Monika Simionescu from Component Sense #2